pctechkid/LIST-OF-USEFUL-SITES/MediaManagers-Tools.md

 * [Stremio](https://www.stremio.com/) - Stremio is a modern media center that's a one-stop solution for your video entertainment.

-* [Libdrive](https://github.com/libdrive/libdrive) - Stremio is a modern media center that's a one-stop solution for your video entertainment.
+* [Libdrive](https://github.com/libdrive/libdrive) - LibDrive is a Google Drive media library manager and indexer, similar to Plex, that organizes Google Drive media to offer an intuitive and user-friendly experience.

 * [Sonarr](https://sonarr.tv/) - Sonarr is a PVR for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.